 Right down the middle.
-Most of the tasters came away saying both pours were okay, but nothing really hit them over the head.
+Most of the tasters came away saying both pours were okay, but nothing hit them over the head.
 They were nice.
-Most thought Blanton’s had a better nose, with a lot of caramel/maple/floral notes.
+Most thought Blanton’s had a better nose, with many caramel/maple/floral notes.
 But at double the price, everybody walked away saying they’d take the Four Roses because the Blanton’s wasn’t worth twice the money.

 - Details: Evan Williams BiB, 100 proof, $13 | Colonel E.H.
 Taylor Small Batch BiB, 100 proof, $40